 The Children Act 1989 introduced the concept of significant harm as the threshold that justifies compulsory intervention in family life in the best interests of children and gives local authorities a duty to make enquiries to decide whether they should take action to safeguard or promote the welfare of a child who is suffering, or likely to suffer, significant harm.
-This includes where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence, and extra-familial threats like radicalisation and sexual exploitation.
+This includes where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence (including Female Genital Mutilation and Forced Marriage), and extra-familial threats like radicalisation and sexual exploitation.